nv-legate/cunumeric/README.md

 ## Installation

 Pre-built docker images containing all Legate libraries are available on the [quickstart](https://github.com/nv-legate/quickstart) repo.
-You can also build Legate NumPy from source:
+The next sections describe how to build Legate NumPy from source.

+## Dependencies

 Users must have a working installation of the
 [Legate Core](https://github.com/nv-legate/legate.core)